 #4.
 Check the nutrition information.

 Not all restaurants offer up the nutritional information on their website, but Dairy Queen does.
 They even offer both the nutritional breakdown as well as the ingredients.

 Most restaurants will tell you how many calories are in a dish, but they won’t tell you what’s in it.
 Ingredients are just as important as the nutritional breakdown.

-This is because a meal might fit your macronutrient needs, but the nutritional label won’t tell you how many preservatives and chemicals you’re ingesting.
+This is because a meal might fit your macronutrient needs, but the nutritional label won’t tell you how many preservatives you’re ingesting.
 Therefore, it’s important that you know both.

 Utilize this information on the Dairy Queen website to get a better idea about what you’re eating and compare it to the labels of the foods you eat at home.